sarahman/json-filesystem-cache/README.md

 require "vendor/autoload.php";

-$cache = new Sarahman\JSONCache\JSONFileSystemCache(); // the custom cache directory can be set through the parameter.
+$cache = new Sarahman\SimpleCache\JSONFileSystemCache(); // the custom cache directory can be set through the parameter.

 // Set Cache key.
 $data = [